wodby/docs/docs/stacks/postgres/index.md

 This changelog is for PostgreSQL stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/postgres/releases).

+## 1.3.3

+- Base OS Alpine Linux updated to 3.9.3
+- Adminer rebuilt against latest base image

 ## 1.3.2

 - PostgreSQL:
   - Version 9.3 has reached EOL and will no longer receive updates
   - Patch updates: 11.2, 10.7, 9.6.12, 9.5.16, 9.4.21
-- Adminer updated to 4.7.1 and rebuilt against the latest PHP image
+- Adminer updated to 4.7.1 and rebuilt against latest base image

 ## 1.3.1

-* Adminer updated to 4.7.0 and rebuilt against the latest PHP image
+* Adminer updated to 4.7.0 and rebuilt against latest base image

 ## 1.3.0